Krishnamohan-Yerrabilli/website/README.md

 Once your pull request is created, a Kubernetes reviewer will take responsibility for providing clear, actionable feedback.
 As the owner of the pull request, **it is your responsibility to modify your pull request to address the feedback that has been provided to you by the Kubernetes reviewer.**

-Also, note that you may end up having more than one Kubernetes reviewer provide you feedback or you may end up getting feedback from a Kubernetes reviewer that is different than the one initially assigned to provide you feedback.
+Also, note that you may end up having more than one Kubernetes reviewer provide you feedback or you may end up getting feedback from a Kubernetes reviewer that is different from the one initially assigned to provide you feedback.

 Furthermore, in some cases, one of your reviewers might ask for a technical review from a Kubernetes tech reviewer when needed.
 Reviewers will do their best to provide feedback in a timely fashion but response time can vary based on circumstances.